Walter Fitzgerald (politician)

-Walter Ronald Fitzgerald (May 8, 1936 – October 11, 2014) was a Canadian politician.
+Walter Ronald Fitzgerald (May 8, 1936 – October 11, 2014) was a Canadian politician who served as the first Mayor of the Halifax Regional Municipality from 1996 to 2004.

 Early life and education

 Fitzgerald was born in Halifax, Nova Scotia, the son of Phylis (Rondeau) and Walter Fizgerald.
 He graduated from Dalhousie University.
 Prior to his political career, Fitzgerald was a teacher and a former principal at Rockingstone Heights School in the Spryfield area.